-Competition law is so deeply connected with the market dynamics of the industries we are dealing with.
+Competition law is so connected with the market dynamics of the industries we are dealing with.
 You cannot help but learn a lot about non-legal, business-related issues.
 All of a sudden you find yourself talking with engineers about the intricacies of a certain sensor technology, or with a media client about measuring metrics for return on investment in advertising, or with a retail client on margin calculations.
 And hopefully it is not just bluffing.
-You can sometimes tell how business people, who initially probably thought of you as just another arrogant lawyer, actually start liking you for speaking their language and “talking their talk”.
+You can sometimes tell that business people, who initially probably thought of you as just another arrogant lawyer, actually start liking you for speaking their language.

-There are also some new legal areas we have ventured into as a boutique, which were never part of our practice at Freshfields.
+There are also some legal areas we have ventured into as a boutique which are atypical for antitrust practitioners.
 For example, we are competition law experts in several monitoring trustee teams appointed by the European Commission, namely in the Gazprom case and the E.ON/Innogy case.
-This is very interesting because it gives a whole new angle from the enforcer’s perspective.
+This is interesting because it gives a whole new angle from the enforcer’s perspective.

 Yes, art law is a passion of mine.
-I have always published quite extensively on and also practised in art law.
-Now, I finally have more flexibility to develop this practice further, and it actually integrates very well into our international trade practice.
+I have always published quite extensively on, and practised, in art law.
+Now, I finally have more flexibility to develop this practice further, and it integrates very well into our international trade practice.

 What challenges do you expect to face from the imminent German competition law reforms?